 The red and white label of Coke is recognized by 94 percent of the world’s population.
 Now that’s marketing power.

-Due to trade embargoes, North Korea and Cuba are the only two countries in the world where you cannot purchase or sell a Coke.
+Due to trade embargoes, North Korea is the only country in the world where you cannot purchase or sell a Coke.
 That is, of course, unless you smuggle it in.

 Well, kind of.
-It didn’t win a gold medal or anything, but in 1928, it became the first Olympic sponsors.
+It didn’t win a gold medal or anything, but in 1928, it became the first Olympic sponsor.

 During World War II, Coke wanted to make sure soldiers on the front lines could get a taste of home.
 By establishing bottling plants near Europe and the Pacific, soldiers wouldn’t have to go without a refreshing coke.